Timothy-Bellaiche/Scheduler/README.md

 School project (NCCU - College of Commerce)

-How to install:
+How to run:
 ---------------

+To install Meteor on OSX and Linux: curl https://install.meteor.com/ | sh

-git clone https://github.com/Timothy-Bellaiche/Scheduler.git && cd Scheduler && meteor
+To install Scheduler (after Meteor is installed): git clone https://github.com/Timothy-Bellaiche/Scheduler.git && cd Scheduler && meteor

 (will run on port 3000 by default)